Better Use of Information Could Help Agencies Identify Disparities and Address Racial Discrimination

 Recommendations for Executive Action

 Comments: The Department of Education stated that it already analyzes its civil rights data in some of the ways we recommended, and in light of our recommendation, will consider whether additional analysis could augment their core civil rights enforcement mission.
 Education noted that it often uses the type of analyses GAO recommended, when appropriate, to inform its internal civil rights investigations, and makes the data available to researchers and other stakeholders outside the agency.
 While these efforts are encouraging, our recommendation emphasizes that the agency itself more routinely use the civil rights data across key data elements to help it identify disparities and patterns among groups and types of schools.
 Such an analysis could enhance the agency's current efforts and ultimately improve the agency's ability to target oversight and technical assistance to the schools that need it most.
-Education reported that this recommendation would be implemented by September 15, 2017.
+Education reported in December 2017, that this recommendation would be implemented by September 2018.
 At that time, we will await documentation of its analyses by the school groupings as specified in our recommendation.

 Recommendation: The Secretary of Education should direct Education's Office for Civil Rights to more routinely analyze its Civil Rights Data Collection by school groupings and types of schools across key elements to further explore and understand issues and patterns of disparities.
 For example, Education could use this more detailed information to help identify issues and patterns among school types and groups in conjunction with its analyses of student groups.